qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rest.rst

 Data
 ====

-Data that should be included in the request’s body can be given as second parameter.
+Data that should be included in the request's body can be given as second parameter.
 All types accepted by `qx.io.request.AbstractRequest#requestData
 <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.io.request.AbstractRequest~requestData>`_
 are supported.